Unit 11 Population and

 International Migration/Migración internacional

-Natural growth/Crecimiento
+Natural growth/Crecimiento natural

 Develop/Desarrollar